 He drifted a few feet away from the portal, staring at the seething energy.
 The hand that had been so furiously burned and scarred when he had turned the portal on came up to run through his hair, pausing to massage the back of his neck.
 I

 A swirling scent of electronics drifted to his nose and Danny glanced up and over his shoulder, staring in the direction of the human.
 The burnt scent of worry curled through the fizzling emotions, making Dannys eyes narrow in puzzlement.
-A quiet switch flipped in Dannys mind and suddenly the source of that tantalizing smell wasnt simply a thing, it was a person.
-Dad
+A quiet switch flipped in Dannys mind and suddenly the source of that tantalizing smell wasnt simply a thing

 With that realization, Dannys human mind was instantly and firmly back in control.
 He froze, staring down at the hands he remembered curling into claws.
 They were back to normal all hint of the claws having vanished but they were starting to shake.
 What

 he whispered, his eyes wide.
 Fury was long gone, confusion banished.
 Fear reigned.
 His gaze jerked up to the hypnotic swirls of the portal, the knowledge of what he had just about done searing into his mind.
 I almost let the ghosts out!